French and Benelux stocks-Factors to watch on June 28

-June 28 Below are company-related news and stories from French and Benelux media which could have an impact on the region's markets or individual stocks.
+June 28 (Reuters) - Below are company-related news and stories from French and Benelux media which could have an impact on the region's markets or individual stocks.

 French CAC futures were down 0.5 percent by 0642 GMT.